vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Bhay.
 I. 214.
 40–47.)
 Marud-vrata-on Cai. su.
 7; fast on 6th, worship of seasons on

-7th; performer should arrange seven rows, each row to have seven mandalas drawn with sandalwood paste; in the first row he should put down seven names from Ekajyotiḥ to Saptajyotih; different names in each of the seven rows; 49 lamps to be lighted; homa of ghee and feeding of brāhmaṇas for one year; at end gift of new garment and cow; this vrata gives health, wealth, sons, learning and heaven; HV
+7th; performer should arrange seven rows, each row to have seven maṇḍalas drawn with sandalwood paste; in the first row he should put down seven names from Ekajyotiḥ to Saptajyotih; different names in each of the seven rows; 49 lamps to be lighted; homa of ghee and feeding of brāhmaṇas for one year; at end gift of new garment and cow; this vrata gives health, wealth, sons, learning and heaven; HV

 39%